 School of Science

-The School of Science is an amazing enterprise: with approximately 300 faculty members, 1,200 graduate students, 800 undergraduate majors, and comparable numbers of postdoctoral researchers and research staff, the School is large enough to carry out research at the frontiers in every field of science.
+The School of Science is an amazing enterprise with approximately 275 faculty members, 1,200 graduate students, 800 undergraduate majors, and comparable numbers of postdoctoral researchers and research staff, the school is large enough to carry out research at the frontiers in every field of science.
 Our faculty members have won 16 Nobel Prizes and our alumni have won another 16, most of which have been awarded in the past 20 years.
-The six departments in the School are consistently rated among the best in the world.
+The six departments in the school are consistently rated among the best in the world.

 Science Laboratories and Centers